Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

-Although both CBS and Multi use top down iteration, which it is natural to conjecture may lead to false positives after several iterations, this does not appear to be a major problem.
+Although the top down iterations of CBS and Multi make it natural to suspect that their false positive error control may be inadequate, in most cases this does not appear to be a major problem.
 If a large interval is partitioned into smaller intervals by correctly detected change-points, the false positive probability for CBS for the initial interval is numerically very close to the sum of the probabilities for the subintervals, so the sum of the false positive probabilities for the small intervals is roughly the same as that of the initial search.
-For Multi, this sum is much less than the false positive probability of the initial search.
-It appears that for both of these statistics the main source of false positive errors arises, fortunately not too often, when a correct detection is paired with a false detection that is not close enough to an endpoint to be excluded.
+For Multi, this sum is much less than the false positive probability of the initial search (provided the value of $m$ is used for all searches, not changed to reflect the lengths of the different subintervals).
+It appears that for both of these statistics the main source of false positive errors arises, fortunately not often, when a correct detection is paired with a false detection that is not close enough to an endpoint to be excluded.